 Effective workflows encompass EHR (Electronic Health Record) and documentation, scheduling, effective referrals, and especially care management.
 Further, the components of collaborative care models are telehealth, billing, and RCM (Revenue Cycle Management) software, practice marketing, and healthcare dashboards.

-Thanks in part to a surge in both telehealth usage and the demand for behavioral health services during the COVID-19 pandemic, virtual visits and behavioral health have become increasingly associated with one another.
-This means practices that seek to provide behavioral health services, like those within collaborative care models, would do well to embrace telehealth software if they have not already.
+Thanks in part to a surge in both telehealth usage and the demand for mental health services during the COVID-19 pandemic, virtual visits and mental health have become increasingly associated with one another as it helps patients feel more comfortable amidst the stigma surrounding mental health.
+This means practices that seek to provide mental health services, like those within collaborative care models, would do well to embrace telehealth software if they have not already.

 Billing and RCM Software